Léopold Simoneau: Life and career

-In the 1950s he made several famous recordings, including one of Mozart's Requiem with Bruno Walter conducting, and also in 1956 Berlioz's Requiem with The Wiener Staatsopernchor, The Wiener Philarmoniker conducted by Dimitri Mitropoulos.
-He also participated in two celebrated recordings with Philips Records, Les pêcheurs de perles conducted by Jean Fournet, and Gluck's Orphée et Euridyce conducted by Hans Rosbaud, in which he gave what some critics feel are the definitive performances of the roles of Nadir and Orphée.
-Simoneau also sang the role of Belmonte in Sir Thomas Beecham's recording of Mozart's Die Entführung aus dem Serail, and the role of Ferrando in Mozart's Così fan tutte opposite Elisabeth Schwarzkopf, Nan Merriman, Rolando Panerai, Lisa Otto, Sesto Bruscantini, conducted by Herbert von Karajan, both considered classics.
-He also sang in Charles Munch's critically acclaimed 1959 recording of the Berlioz Requiem.
+He made several major recordings in the 1950s, including Mozart's Requiem conducted by Bruno Walter; Berlioz's Requiem with the Wiener Staatsopernchor and Wiener Philharmoniker, conducted by Dimitri Mitropoulos; and Handel's Messiah conducted by Hermann Scherchen, about which reviewer Dan Davis wrote that "after hearing Léopold Simoneau you may be spoiled for good, unable to accept another tenor in the part."
+He can be heard as Don Ottavio both in a studio performance of Don Giovanni under Rudolf Moralt and live at Salzburg under Mitropoulos; about the former, critic Ralph Moore wrote, "Leopold Simoneau's Don Ottavio is a dream: he... has perfect Mozartian legato and is invariably sweet of voice without sounding wimpish."
+Simoneau also participated in two celebrated recordings for Philips Records, Les pêcheurs de perles conducted by Jean Fournet, and Orphée et Euridyce conducted by Hans Rosbaud, in which he gave what some critics feel are the definitive performances of Nadir and Orphée respectively.
+Simoneau also sang Belmonte in Sir Thomas Beecham's recording of Mozart's Die Entführung aus dem Serail, and Ferrando in Così fan tutte with Elisabeth Schwarzkopf, Nan Merriman, Rolando Panerai, Lisa Otto, Sesto Bruscantini, conducted by Herbert von Karajan; both albums are considered classics.
+His performance in Charles Munch's critically acclaimed 1959 recording of the Berlioz Requiem has been called "close to ideal."

-Simoneau made his debut at the Lyric Opera of Chicago in 1954, he sang there until 1961, notably in Verdi's La traviata opposite Maria Callas.
+Simoneau made his debut at the Lyric Opera of Chicago in 1954, he sang there until 1961j, notably in Verdi's La traviata opposite Maria Callas.
 His only Metropolitan Opera appearances were five performances of Don Ottavio during the 1963-64 season.

-Simoneau's final appearance was in Handel's Messiah in Montréal on November 24, 1970.
+Simoneau's final appearance was in Messiah in Montréal on November 24, 1970.
 He was made an Officer of the Order of Canada in 1971, he was promoted to Companion in 1995.
 Simoneau was also made a Knight of the National Order of Quebec in 1997.

 After retiring, Simoneau and his wife became active as teachers, notably at the Banff Centre.
 They also founded the Canada Piccola Opera in Victoria, British Columbia, in 1982.
 The couple had two daughters, Isabelle and Chantal.

-Léopold Simoneau died at his home on August 24, 2006, in Victoria, British Columbia, at the age of 90.
+Simoneau died at his home on August 24, 2006, in Victoria, British Columbia, at the age of 90.